piratesofsi/dsa-practice/README.md

 - ✔️ Find the row with maximum number of 1's
 - ✔️ Find Peak Element (2D Matrix)

+  Got you 😭
+Here's JUST the **Linked List section**—clean, simple, copy-paste ready.

+---

+# 🔗 Linked List (4 / 31)

+### 📌 Lec 1 – Learn 1D LinkedList (4 / 5)

+* ✔️ Introduction to LinkedList (Node Structure)
+* ✔️ Inserting a Node in LinkedList
+* ✔️ Deleting a Node in LinkedList
+* ✔️ Find the Length of the LinkedList
+* ⏳ Search an Element in the LinkedList

 ---

 ## 🛠 Tech Stack
 - 🖥️ Language: **Java**